gszauer/GameAnimationProgramming/README.md

 **[Gabor Szauer](https://twitter.com/gszauer/)**

+> This page takes a high level look at some the content covered in chapters 8, 9 and 10 of Hands-On C++ Game Animation Programming.
+The book provides more in depth coverage of these topics, as well as coverage of advanced topics like Inverse Kinematics, Dual Quaternion Skinning and Crowd Rendering.

 **Chapters 1, 2, 3, 4, 5 and 6** cover the basics, everything you need to know before implementing an animation system.
 This means Opening a Win32 OpenGL window, math and building an OpenGL abstraction layer.

 **Chapter 6, 7, 8, 9 and 10** will teach you how to load skinned models from GLTF files, and how to animate them.
 By the end of Chapter 10, you will have built a feature complete skeletal animation system.